(Caledonite, Glauconite, Terra Verde of Verona, Ciprus Green)

 Although the principal of hand grinding paint is fairly simple, the actual practice presents many subtleties which can be only mastered through experience.

 First, some dry pigment must be put in the center of the grinding slab with the addition of the binder.
 If the pigment does not accept the bind, it may be wetted with a small quantity of water.
 The two base components must be mixed with a spatula until a very stiff paste is obtained.
 A small amount (about a tablespoonful) of color paste is scooped up with the palette knife and placed on the center of the slab.
 Using a muller, the paste must be ground with light pressure and a circular motion, gradually widening the circle until most of the slab is covered with the color.
 This paste must be continuously ground until it is very smooth and no grittiness can be heard as the muller goes over it.
 Once the color is sufficiently ground, it can be called paint.
 If the paint becomes too liquid when it is ground with the muller, more dry pigment can be mixed into it before proceeding further.
 Little by little, small batches of the paste are ground with the muller until each has the same consistency.
 The final paint, depending on the base ingredients, must be have a smooth, buttery consistency that will stand up in peaks like commercially produced tube paints.
-When all the paste has been thus ground into paint, it must be mixed well with the spatula in the center of the slab ground quickly once more time to insure a homogeneous quality through the whole batch.
+When all the paste has been thus ground into paint, it must be mixed well with the spatula in the center of the slab ground quickly once more time to ensure a homogeneous quality through the whole batch.